alexmicic/Library-Full-App/README.md

 This is an application that uses MEAN stack which stands for:
 * MongoDB
 * Express.js
-* Angular.js
+* Angular.js (1.x)
 * Node.js
-Project also involves technologies like:
+Project also involves technologies and tools like:
 * Angular Material
 * SASS/LESS
 * Gulp
-Frontend was written using https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md style guide.
+Frontend (Angular) was written using https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md style guide.

 ## Starting the application
 TODO

+## Goal
+The goal is to follow up with the MEAN stack and gain basic knowledge about technologies, building simple RESTful application as an example.

+## Licence
+MIT